ILR Salary Threshold: What Skilled Workers Need to Earn in 2026

 Cohort 1: Sponsored before April 4, 2024 (transitional threshold)

-If your current Certificate of Sponsorship was issued before April 4, 2024, you apply under transitional rules.
+If your initial sponsorship was before April 4, 2024, you apply under transitional rules.
 The general threshold is £31,300, but you must also meet the "lower going rate" for your specific SOC code.

 This cohort covers a large number of workers who entered the UK under the original post-Brexit Skilled Worker rules before the 2024 reforms came into effect.